Today we take a look at one of the more unusual supplements used in traditional medicine for many years.

 Honokiol is a lignan isolated from the bark, seed cones, and leaves of the trees of various Magnolia species.
-Honokiol, along with other active molecules in magnolia such as magnolol and obovatol, has been used in traditional chinese medicine for centuries.
+Honokiol, along with other active molecules in magnolia such as magnolol and obovatol, has been used in traditional Chinese medicine for centuries.

 Honokiol in nature

 Structurally, honokiol belongs to a class of neolignan biphenols.
-It is a hydrophobic polyphenol and it is readily dissolved in lipids; it is also a well documented antioxidant.
-Honokiol is extracted from various magnolia species, including Magnolia grandiflora, which is native to the American South, Magnolia dealbata from Mexico, and Magnolia biondii, Magnolia obovata, and Magnolia officinalis in Asia.
+It is a hydrophobic polyphenol and it is readily dissolved in lipids; it is also a well-documented antioxidant.
+Honokiol is extracted from various magnolia species, including Magnolia grandiflora, which is native to the American South, Magnolia dealbata from Mexico, and Magnolia biondii, Magnolia obovata, and Magnolia Officinalis in Asia.
 Thankfully, you do not need to eat tree bark to obtain honokiol, as it is available extracted as a dietary supplement.

 Potential Health Benefits

 There have been a number of experiments focused on the antioxidant properties of honokiol.
-One of the most interesting studies, carried out in 1994, showed honokiol has the ability to prevent the peroxidation of lipids, a risk factor in cardiovascular disease.
-Perhaps more importantly is the ability of honokiol to inhibit inflammatory signals via the activation of the NF-kb protein complex.
+One of the most interesting studies, carried out in 1994, showed honokiol has the ability to prevent the peroxidation of lipids, a risk factor for cardiovascular disease.
+Perhaps, more importantly, is the ability of honokiol to inhibit inflammatory signals via the activation of the NF-kb protein complex.
 A 2013 study showed that honokiol was able to block the activation of NF-kb (a protein complex and regulator of the inflammatory response) in glial cells in the brain, thus preventing inflammation, making it a potential therapy for the treatment of ischemic stroke.